Man’s body found at bottom of Victor Falls in Bonney Lake

-The body of an unidentified man was found at the bottom of Victor Falls in Bonney Lake on Saturday.
+A man’s body was found at the bottom of Victor Falls in Bonney Lake on Saturday.

-No cause of death had been reported as of early Sunday, according to Chuck King, assistant chief of East Pierce Fire and Rescue.
+An investigator with the Pierce County Medical Examiner’s office identified the man as Stephan Hair, 56, on Sunday, although a cause of death won’t be available until after an autopsy is performed on Tuesday.

-He said officers responded to reports of a male lying at the bottom of Victor Falls about 3:44 p.m. on Saturday.
+Chuck King, assistant chief of East Pierce Fire and Rescue, said officers responded about 3:44 p.m. on Saturday to reports of a male lying at the bottom of Victor Falls.
 Crews rappelled down the 30-foot waterfall, checked the man’s body and determined he had already died, King said.

 It’s unclear how long the body had been there, he added.

-Bonney Lake police and a medical examiner will conduct an investigation, King said.
+Bonney Lake police will conduct an investigation, King said.